titaniumtroop/rweightlifting/README.md

 ![](README-programming_sets_reps-1.png)<!-- -->

-The vertical green line represents today (currently 24 Apr 2020);
+The vertical green line represents today (currently 20 May 2021);
 projected performance following a new program is plotted to the right of the green line.
 Another feature displayed here is the ability to program deload weeks every so often – in this case after every 3 cycles.
 Note